alex-nehls/rolland/docs/source/how_to/quick_start.rst

 First Simulation
 ================

-This example demonstrates how to set up and run a basic simulation using the Rolland library to calculate the frequency response of a simple railway track.
+This example determines the track response of a double layer track with discrete mounting positions.
+The track is excited between two sleepers by a Gaussian impulse.

 .. code-block:: python